 Quartz composite and porcelain materials

-In essence there are two materials available in common use and these are quartz composite and porcelain.
-Both have their advantages, disadvantages, indications and contraindications quite aside of significant cost differences.
+In essence, there are two materials available in everyday use, and these are quartz composite and porcelain.
+Both have their advantages, disadvantages, indications and contraindications quite, aside from significant cost differences.

-So, although, in terms of material properties, porcelain is generally superior to quartz composite, there are times when the use of the latter is more appropriate.
+So, although, in terms of material properties, porcelain is generally superior to quartz composite, there are times when the latter is more appropriate.

 When composite bonding material is more appropriate?